nicnosis/iu-courses/j460/index.md

 Graham Roberts, five time Emmy nominee and Senior Graphics Editor at the New York Times will be giving a talk on April 25th at the IMU.

 See [this flyer](roberts.pdf) for more information.

+## week 13
+Continue working on your project.
+By this point, you should have a solid idea and at least one dataset.

+Your should aim to have at least one visualization prototype by the end of the week.